Suzy Davies MS

 Member of the Welsh Parliament for South Wales West.

-Shadow Minister for Education and Welsh Language.
+Shadow Minister for Education, Skills and Welsh Language.
 The Leader's Diversity Champion.

 Suzy was first elected in 2011 and was returned as one of four regional MSs for South Wales West in 2016.